Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 It is useful tool for exploring and understanding large and complex networks, as it allows users to easily drill down into specific groups and see the nodes within them in a more organized and structured way.
 Additionaly, by recursivly exploring inner groups, users can gain a deeper uderstanding of the hierarchical structure of the graph and the overall graph.

+For example, Benner offers a pointed, yet concise critique of this idea. [^Benner1]

 <h3>Map-style zoom</h3>

 Map-style zoom is a type of zooming that is often used in map-based applications, such as Google Maps or Maps.cz.
 It refers to the ability to change the magnification together with the level of detail of the map, typically by using a zoom in/out features, such as the zoom buttons or scroll wheel on a mouse.
 This allows the user to zoom in to see more detail, and zoom out to see a broader overview of the map.
 This type of zoomimg is different from the traditional zooming, which only changes the magnification or size of an image; instead it changes magnification as well as the amount of detail, providing a more detailed view of the area when zoomed in.
 Map-style zooming also refers to the ability to pan and move around the map, which can be useful for navigating large and complex networks.